Skip to main content

 • µ -Synthesis

-After participating in the module „Medizintechnische Systeme 2”, students are able to accomplish the following tasks:
+After participating in the module course "Medical Technology Systems: Medical Instrumentation and Signal Processing", students are able to perform the following:

-• Students have an advanced comprehension for the interaction between the human body and electro-medical devices
+• Students will have an advanced understanding of the interaction between the human body and electromedical devices.

-• They are able to analyze autonomously engineering tasks in medical technology and to find solutions
+• They will be able to independently analyse engineering problems in medical technology and develop solutions.

 Additional literatur to the lecture: